 We sponsor funded and unfunded pension plans and other postretirement benefit plans for our employees.
 The pension plans provide for monthly pension payments to eligible employees after retirement.
 Pension benefits for salaried employees generally are based on years of credited service and average earnings.
 Pension benefits for hourly employees are primarily based on specified benefit amounts and years of service.
 Effective July 1, 2010, we closed participation in our U.S. and Canada pension plans to employees hired after June 30, 2010.
 Employees hired after June 30, 2010, are instead eligible to participate in defined contribution plans.
 Effective October 1, 2010, we also closed participation in our U.K. pension plan to employees hired after September 30, 2010, and these employees are now eligible for a defined contribution plan.
 Benefits to be provided to plan participants hired before July 1, 2010, or October 1, 2010, respectively, are not affected by these changes.
 Our policy with respect to funding our pension obligations is to fund at a minimum the amount required by applicable laws and governmental regulations.
-We were not required to make contributions to satisfy minimum funding requirements in our U.S. pension plans in 2023, 2022, or 2021.
-We did not make voluntary contributions to our U.S. qualified pension plan in 2023, 2022, and 2021.
+We were not required to make contributions to satisfy minimum funding requirements in our U.S. pension plans in 2024, 2023, or 2022.
+We did not make voluntary contributions to our U.S. qualified pension plan in 2024, 2023, and 2022.

 We sponsor various defined contribution savings plans that allow eligible employees to contribute a portion of their income in accordance with plan specific guidelines.
 We contribute to savings plans and/or will match a percentage of the employee contributions up to certain limits.
 The Company contributions to defined contribution plans are based on age and years of service and range from 3% to 7% of eligible compensation.
-However, effective from May 2020 through November 2020, we temporarily suspended the 401(k) matching contribution for all U.S. employees to address the then-current and anticipated economic conditions resulting from the global COVID-19 pandemic.
-Expense related to these plans was \$76.9 million in 2023, \$63.8 million in 2022, and \$58.5 million in 2021.
+Expense related to these plans was \$91.7 million in 2024, \$76.9 million in 2023, and \$63.8 million in 2022.